-Family immigration to the USA is permitted for various categories of relative; those applicants who successfully migrate to the US and achieve permanent resident status may bring their spouse or fiance and dependent children to live and work in the USA.
-Spouse immigration and fiance immigration are served by the K-3 visa and K-1 visa respectively and dependent children may enter on the appropriate derivative USA visa classes, the K-2 visa and K-4 visa.
+Family immigration to the USA is permitted for various categories of a relative; those applicants who successfully migrate to the US and achieve permanent resident status may bring their spouse or fiance and dependent children to live and work in the USA.
+Spouse immigration and fiance immigration are served by the K-3 visa and K-1 visa respectively and dependent children may enter on the appropriate derivative USA visa classes, the K-2 visa, and K-4 visa.

-In America, visa applications may also be submitted for the additional categories of parents and siblings, however, in these instances applicants must be petitioned for by an existing US citizen rather than a permanent resident.
-Permanent residents in the USA may not bring their parents or siblings to join them, unless they naturalize and are successful in applying for US citizenship.
+In America, visa applications may also be submitted for the additional categories of parents and siblings, however, in these instances, applicants must be petitioned for by an existing US citizen rather than a permanent resident.
+Permanent residents in the USA may not bring their parents or siblings to join them unless they naturalize and are successful in applying for US citizenship.
 This page will examine the requirements for Migrating to the US as a parent of a United States citizen, the subject of US visas for siblings is discussed in detail on the Sibling page.

 USA immigration is based upon one of the most complex set of visa services in the world.
-More than sixty types of non-immigrant visa exist to cater for those visiting the USA on a short-term basis or entering the country to live and work in the USA for a specific period.
+More than sixty types of non-immigrant visas exist to cater to those visiting the USA on a short-term basis or entering the country to live and work in the USA for a specific period.
 In addition, those wishing to immigrate to America on a permanent basis may apply for a Permanent Resident Card for lawful permanent residence, or USA Green card as it is more commonly known through a variety of routes.

 The coveted US Green Card affords its holder many, though not all of the benefits enjoyed by American citizens and its advantage lies chiefly in its permanence.
 Unlike non-immigrant visas for American immigration such as the H1-B visa or L1 visa, which function in a similar manner to a UK work permit, permanent residency, when awarded to parents imposes no time limits upon their stay.
-In addition, unlike most employment-based routes to permanent residency in the USA, no assessment of skills, qualifications or experience is necessary and no offer of employment must be in place.
+In addition, unlike most employment-based routes to permanent residency in the USA, no assessment of skills, qualifications, or experience is necessary and no offer of employment must be in place.

-In America, immigration for employment based Green-Card routes is based largely on a pre-arranged job offer.
-Only in the case of EB-1 visas for priority workers, EB-5 visas for investors and in some cases the EB-2 visa can a candidate migrate, much like the Highly Skilled Migrant Programme or HSMP in the UK on the basis of their skills and experience.
+In America, immigration for employment-based Green-Card routes is based largely on a pre-arranged job offer.
+Only in the case of EB-1 visas for priority workers, EB-5 visas for investors, and in some cases the EB-2 visa can a candidate migrate, much like the Highly Skilled Migrant Programme or HSMP in the UK on the basis of their skills and experience.
 In all other permanent residency routes, a job offer is imperative.
 However, like all family visa routes, parents immigrating to the US through a petitioning American citizen need not be assessed on any of these criteria; this visa service is based entirely upon family connections.

 As already discussed, the key eligibility requirement for parents immigrating to America is that they are sponsored by a current American citizen.
 This entails a range of responsibilities for both the parent(s) migrating to the USA and for the sponsoring citizen.